-- Approach: Call emergency responders as soon as you can (via 911 unless another method is necessary to ensure speedy response).
+Call emergency services as soon as you can (via 911 unless another method is necessary to ensure speedy response).
 If a coworker or supervisor who is trained in electrical work is nearby, marshal their assistance immediately.
 The approach to where a coworker has succumbed to electrical shock should be made cautiously to help ensure the current that incapacitated the victim doesn’t harm you too.

-- Rescue: Rescues are safest when the power is off and you are standing on insulating material.
+Rescues are safest when the power is off and you are standing on insulating material.
 Don’t ever touch an electrocution victim unless you know the source of electricity that incapacitated them is powered down.
 If there is a risk of a neck injury or similar contingency, do not move the victim at all.
-Make sure the victim’s airways are clear of obstruction, check for breathing and a pulse and provide CPR if necessary (provided you have been CPR trained).
+Make sure the victim’s airways are clear of obstruction,.
+Next, check for breathing and a pulse, then provide CPR if necessary (provided you have been CPR trained).
 You will want to share as much important information with first responders as possible when they arrive: Voltage, location of contact, etc.

 Rescuing an electrocution victim at elevation or in the presence of high voltages is likely to require specialized training and tools to do safely.
 Don’t attempt any rescue if you are not confident you can do so safely.
 Working safely around electricity demands good planning and careful judgement.
 When you use smart rescue techniques in an emergency, the person whose life you save is you.

 We would love to chat more about what to do if someone is being electrocuted.
 Call (888) 247-61393 today to speak with one of our safety solutions experts.

 - Next Post: Prevent Workplace Injuries with Proper Housekeeping